Nishanth15293/Menu-assessment/README.md

 # Menu-assessment
 Simple Responsive Front-end task

+THE STACK
+* I have used Bootstrap Grid system to quickly build responsive pages along with CSS3 and HTML5.
+* As guided to use any JS library/framework to read in the JSON, I used AngularJS on the front end.
+* I have used Node.js as the server and lowdb - 'a flat file json db powered by lodash' as the database.
+So that in further if I want to further edit the menu or add prices/images etc would be easily done and also it doesnt need any server for itself and easy to setup.

 Guidelines to run the App
 0)If node.js is already installed skip this step.
 Download and install node.js from "https://nodejs.org/en/".
 1) Pull from git hub repository: git@github.com:Nishanth15293/Menu-assessment.git or download Zipped folder :https://github.com/Nishanth15293/Menu-assessment.